jtalborough/lobe-chat-docker/README.md

 Before deploying, you will need to provide your secrets as environment variables in the Portainer UI.

-When deploying the stack:
-1. Navigate to the "Environment variables" section.
-2. Click "Add environment variable" for each of the following secrets:
+When deploying the stack, navigate to the **Environment variables** section and add the following variables.
+Portainer will securely inject these values into the containers.

+### Required Variables

 -   `OPENAI_API_KEY`: Your OpenAI API key.
-    -   `ACCESS_CODE`: A secure password to protect your LobeChat instance.
 -   `CLOUDFLARE_TUNNEL_TOKEN`: Your Cloudflare Tunnel token.
-3. Enter the name of the variable and paste its value.
-4. Deploy the stack.
-Portainer will securely inject these values into the containers.
+-   `POSTGRES_PASSWORD`: A strong, unique password for the PostgreSQL database.
+-   `KEY_VAULTS_SECRET`: A long, random, and secret string for encrypting credentials.
+You can generate one with `openssl rand -base64 32`.
+-   `NEXT_AUTH_SECRET`: A long, random, and secret string for NextAuth.
+You can generate one with `openssl rand -hex 32`.

+### SSO Provider Variables

+You must configure at least one SSO provider.

+-   `NEXT_AUTH_SSO_PROVIDERS`: A comma-separated list of the providers you want to enable (e.g., `github`, `google`).

+#### Example: GitHub SSO

+If you use GitHub, you need to provide the following:

+-   `AUTH_GITHUB_ID`: Your GitHub OAuth App's Client ID.
+-   `AUTH_GITHUB_SECRET`: Your GitHub OAuth App's Client Secret.